Rufus Stokes: Accomplishments

 He later created a smaller domestic version and a larger mobile version of the air purification device to show its versatility.
 This device further reduced the ash emissions of the furnace and power plant smokestack emissions.
 Moreover, it was not limited by design and configuration, meaning that its efficiency remained excellent regardless of industrial or residential applications.
 This was not true of typical air pollution control technologies, such as electrostatic precipitators, bag houses, and wet scrubbers.
 The larger the device that utilized these approaches, the more cumbersome and inefficient it became.
-The core of Stokes' technology was a unique utilization of what he described as "the three T’s": Temperature, Time, and Turbulence.
+The core of Stokes' technology was a unique utilization of what he described as "the three Ts": Temperature, Time, and Turbulence.
 In his patent applications (U.S., U.K., Germany, and Japan), he provided only data sufficient to obtain patent approval.
 Other critical processes involving variations of physics were not revealed but nevertheless manifest in demonstrations to municipal, state and federal officials and engineering firms such as A.T.
 Kearney.
 The ability of the APC-100 to convert particulate matter and toxic gases resulting from the burning of rubber tires and other combustibles to steam was a constant source of intrigue to those who witnessed its operation.

 In 1982, Rufus Stokes was granted a doctor of science degree from Heed University in Hollywood, Florida on account of his scientific achievements.

 In 1985, he moved to Claremont, California, where he died of mesothelioma, an asbestos-related disease, in 1986.
 His death coincided with his being brought in as a consultant to the Los Angeles Hyperian Waste Water Treatment facility.

 Stokes' inventions led to a direct improvement to air quality, but more importantly, brought attention to the idea that scientists could work to reduce pollution and harmful gases in the atmosphere.
 Notably, he has been honored with inclusion in the United States Department of Energy's (DOE) list of "Energy Pioneers", as well as being acknowledged in the technology white paper "Quantum Parallel".

 Many of his research and development papers, correspondence and diagrams are included in archival data donated to the University of Illinois at Chicago Library by publisher/graphic artist and military aviator Eugene Winslow, a long time friend and business colleague.